-Meshblocks are the primary sampling units for the area-based sample.
-The geography and Census data for these meshblocks are readily available and have been used in previous New Zealand Health Surveys.
-The area-based sample is targeted at the ethnic groups of interest by assigning higher probabilities of selection to areas (meshblocks) in which these groups are more concentrated.
+Statistics New Zealand's PSUs form the basis of the area-based sample.
+The area-based sample is targeted at the ethnic groups of interest by assigning higher probabilities of selection to areas (PSUs) in which these groups are more concentrated.